 You’ll be amazed at how much you’ll get done by working in these short bursts.

-But more importantly, you have started to rewire your brain to block out distractions and increase focus for extended periods of time.
+But more importantly, you’ll have started to rewire your brain to block out distractions and increase focus for extended periods of time.

-I do virtually all of my writing for this blog using this method.
+I do all of my writing for this website using this method.